 California Riverside Highlanders is a sports division owned by the University of California, Riverside.
-It consists of seventeen inter-university teams participating in the Big West Conference, and since 1998 competing in the NCAA Division I. The nickname Highlanders is related to the location of the campus: it is located at the very foot of Box Springs Mountain.
+It consists of seventeen inter-university teams participating in the Big West Conference.
+Since 1998 competing in the NCAA Division I. The nickname Highlanders is related to the campus location: it is located at the very foot of Box Springs Mountain.
 Moreover, Box Springs Reserve is adjacent to the campus of the educational institution.

 Meaning and History